truenas/documentation/content/en/hub/intro/truenas-roadmap.md

 ## FreeNAS

 FreeNAS 11.3 is the final major version of TrueNAS CORE pre- name change.
-It is still receiving minor version updates, but will reach End of Life when TrueNAS 12.0 and the FreeNAS to TrueNAS rename is fully released.
+It is still receiving minor version updates, but will reach End of Life when TrueNAS 12.0 and the FreeNAS to TrueNAS rename is completed.

 | Version                                                                                                          | Scheduled Release Date |
 |------------------------------------------------------------------------------------------------------------------|------------------------|